5 Delhi boys score 100 percentile in JEE-Main | Education

 5 Delhi boys score 100 percentile in JEE-Main

-Five students from the national capital have scored 100 percentile in the JEE-Main exam, which was conducted earlier this month after being postponed twice in view of the COVID-19 pandemic.
-The result for the Joint Entrance Exam (JEE)-Main was declared late night on Friday.
+Five students from the national capital have scored 100 percentile in the JEE-Mains exam which was conducted earlier this month after being postponed twice in view of the COVID-19 pandemic.
+The result for the Joint Entrance Exam (JEE)-Mains was declared late night on Friday.

 Increasing the number of examination centres, alternate seating plans, fewer candidates per room and staggered entry and exit were among the steps taken by the National Testing Agency for safely conducting the crucial exam.
 Based on the results of the JEE-Mains Paper 1 and Paper 2, the top 2.45 lakh candidates will be eligible to appear for the JEE-Advanced exam, which is a one-stop exam to get admission into the 23 premier Indian Institutes of Technology (IITs).
 JEE-Advanced is scheduled to take place on September 27.